kileykarecki/Project-4/README.md

 ### Code sources and other helpful information used for this project:
 Throughout this project, we referred to the class lecture notes and slides, activities, and challenges to help develop our code.
 Please see specific articles and other sources here for each individual model.

+AI programs like OpenAI's Chat GPT and Xpert Learning Assistant were used throughout this project.
+Specific citations are provided throughout the project where necessary.

 #### Wait Time Prediction Model:
 - Youtube videos by compsci112358, Greg Kamradt, and Data Professor
 - ChatGPT (Code cited in Notebooks where used)